fdeblasio/pokeemerald-expansion/notes.md

     - Don't have both Open Level and Level 50 since the Pokémon are rentals anyways?
 - Updated Battle Pyramid wild randomizer?
 - Battle Pike
-    - Change Kirlia and Dusclops to fit the type?
+    - Change Kirlia and Dusclops to fit the type of move used?

 ### Other
 - Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather